North by Northwest: Cast

 Hitchcock's cameo appearances are a signature occurrence in most of his films.
-In North by Northwest, he is seen getting a bus door slammed in his face, just as his credit appears on the screen.
-There has been some speculation as to whether he made one of his rare second appearances, this time at around the 45-minute mark in drag as a woman in a turquoise dress on the train, but in fact, the woman was played by Jesslyn Fax, who went on to appear in many episodes of Alfred Hitchcock Presents.
+In North by Northwest, he is seen getting a bus door slammed in his face just as his credit appears on the screen.
+There has been some speculation as to whether he made one of his rare second appearances, this time at around the 45-minute mark in drag as a woman in a turquoise dress on the train, but the woman was played by Jesslyn Fax, who went on to appear in many episodes of Alfred Hitchcock Presents.
 She had previously appeared in Rear Window.